nzewunwagrace94/alx-backend-storage/0x00-MySQL_Advanced/README.md

 File: 1-country_users.sql

 2. Best band ever!
-mandatory
-Score: 0.0% (Checks completed: 0.0%)

 Write a SQL script that ranks country origins of bands, ordered by the number of (non-unique) fans

 Requirements:

-Import this table dump: metal_bands.sql.zip
+Import this table dump: metal_bands.sql.zip {https://intranet.alxswe.com/rltoken/uPn947gnZLaa0FJrrAFTGQ}
 Column names must be: origin and nb_fans
 Your script can be executed on any database
 Context: Calculate/compute something is always power intensive… better to distribute the load!